parthenon-hpc-lab/parthenon/docs/mesh/packing.md

 Instead of packing over the whole mesh, you can pack over only a piece of it by using the `Partition` machinery found in `utils/partition_stl_containers.hpp`.
-For example, to break the mesh into four evenly spaced meshpacks, do
+For example, to break the mesh into four evenly sized meshpacks, do
 ```C++
 using parthenon::MeshBlock;
 using parthenon::Partition::Partition_t;